ColinSulli/TriviaTime/README.md

 2. Interactivity:
     - Each keypress uses the same image for all modes (ex: "S" always uses "squiggle.gif" in its animation).
+      - NOTE: All alphanumeric keys work ([a-Z] & [0-9]), but if you're using the keys on the number pad, you MUST have NumLock enabled.
     - Each animation of these images (direction, speed) will be random and where the image is generated on the screen is also random.
     - "Hit [Esc] to exit" is clearly displayed at the bottom of the page so the user can go back to the start screen without having to refresh.
     - We have also implemented a "Previous Keys Pressed" queue so if the user hits a sequence of keys that they like, they can repeat it by looking at their "history."